tanaymurdia/join-the-siege/README.md

 #### 2. Scaling to New Industries

-Our implementation enables scaling to new industries through:
+My implementation enables scaling to new industries through:

 - **Diverse Training Data**: Synthetic data generator creates documents from multiple industries (financial, medical, insurance, etc.)
 - **Flexible Classification Model**: The model architecture can learn new document types as they are added to the training set